 These parfaits are super quick and easy breakfast option, high in fiber, protein and with natural sugars.
 You just have to layer the ingredients in a clear glass (for pretty sake).
 For added fiber, toss in a pinch of chia seeds.
 Amanda from Food Fitness Faith suggests adding a bit of honey and cinnamon for added flavor,

 Oatmeal is a great option for breakfast, which is why you have found a couple of recipes in this blog post that ask for it.
 It is high in fiber and protein, which keep you from feeling hungry for hours and eliminates the need for extra snacks.
 Your body and your wallet will thank you for that.
-It is also rich with vitamins and minerals that are essential to a lot of important body functions and memory processes.
+In adition, it is also rich with vitamins and minerals that are essential to a lot of important body functions and memory processes.

 These breakfast recipes were chosen based on their nutritional value and how each could simplify your life.
 Whether these are quick to make or can be made in advance, each recipe is easy and saves you the time and energy you should be spending elsewhere.